Border reivers: Surnames in the Marches of Scotland (1587)

-Of the border clans or Graynes listed on this roll, Elliot, Carruthers, Scott, Irvine, Graham, Johnstone, Jardine and Moffat are registered with the Court of Lord Lyon in Edinburgh as Scottish Clans (with a Chief), others such as Armstrong, Little and Bell are armigerous clans with no Chief, while such as Clan Blackadder, also an armigerous clan in the Middle Ages, later died out or lost their lands, and are unregistered with the Lyon Court.
+Of the border clans or Graynes listed on this roll, Elliot, Carruthers, Scott, Irvine, Graham, Johnstone, Jardine and Moffat are registered with the Court of the Lord Lyon in Edinburgh as Scottish Clans, thus clans with Lord Lyon recognized chiefs.
+Others such as Armstrong, Little, Bell, and Clan Blackadder are considered armigerous clans, an unofficial term used to describe clans that once had a Lord Lyon recognized Chief.

 The historic riding surnames recorded by George MacDonald Fraser in The Steel Bonnets (London: Harvill, 1989) are: